ianrose/ianrose.me/src/articles/line-length-on-news-websites.md

 Rounding the averages, <mark>20%</mark> of the sites fell within the range of 45 to 75 and <mark>80%</mark> within the 45 to 90.
 Those that did not, averaged a <mark>94.6</mark> character count which is very close and could disappear with a larger sample size.
 It could also be attributed to decisions made by the design teams that accounted for more typography elements.

 <figure class="media-full">
   <h3 class="media-title">Frequency of Line Lengths</h3>
   <p class="media-subtitle">Character counts from twenty publishers found in their body text</p>
-  <div id="standard"></div>
+  <div id="frequency"></div>
   <figcaption>100 character counts collected on 11/13/2016 from the sites' lead story.</figcaption>
 </figure>

 Going in I made the guess that sites with a print origin were going to lean towards a shorter line length.
 Those two attributes turned out to have very little to no correlation.

-I intentionally limited the data to desktop viewports for this initial look at measure.
-Looking at this collection of sites and their body text measure at different viewports could be very interesting.
+I intentionally limited this analysis to desktop viewports.
+In the future I think looking at this collection of sites and their line length at different viewports could be very interesting.

-Currently, I'm still a fan of finding a nice type size near `1em`, which last time I checked most browsers set that to `16px`, then sizing slightly up or down depending on the typeface.
-Then measure the line length at mobile viewports and find my `max-width` towards the desktop spectrum.
+Currently, I'm still a fan of finding a nice type size near <mark>`1em`</mark>, which last time I checked most browsers set to `16px`, then sizing slightly up or down depending on the typeface.
+Then measure the line length at mobile viewports and find my <mark>`max-width`</mark> towards the desktop spectrum.